Cocopeat Block Growing Medium

-This Cocopeat block is an organic growing medium with a measures of 6" x 4" x 2" and a dry weight of 15 ounces.
+This Cocopeat block is an organic growing medium with a measures of 6" x 4" x 2" and a dry weight of 1 pound.
 May be used mixed with other substrates as a seed starting mix, potting mix or as a growing medium for horticulture, floriculture, hydroponics and general gardening.

 Cocopeat is a multi purpose growing medium made out of coconut husk.
 The fibrous coconut husk is pre washed, machine dried, sieved and made free from sand and other contaminations such as animal and plant residue.
 Cocopeat is a very good alternative to traditional peat moss and Rock wool.
 Its air filled porosity and high water holding capacity makes it, an ideal growing medium for the plant crops.
 It is 100% organic and eco friendly, free from soil borne pathogen and weed.
 It has a pH of 5.7 – 6.5 is ideal for plant growth.

 Cocopeat is shipped in compressed form.
 Converting cocopeat blocks to coir dust is easy.
 All you need to do is add water to the block and the block will puff up into moist fluffy cocopeat.
 Just add sufficient water to the block to make sufficient quantity of moist cocopeat.
 You can put away the unexpanded block for later use.